Interana/eventsim/README.md

 after the duration of the current song.
 Redirects occur at a fixed time afterwards (we did this to model the action of submitting a form then being redirected to a new page).

+By default, song titles are picked randomly based on how popular they are.
+But optionally, the simulator can use data on similar songs to pick sequences of similar songs.
+(To do this, you need the similar songs data file.
+That file was too big to include, but we included the utility to generate it.
+Run eventsim with the `generate-similars` option to create it.)

 By the way: the current version of the simulator is hard-coded for a music web site.
 You can modify it to work for other types of sites, but doing so will probably require modifications to the code (and not just to the config files).

 Config File
 ===========